LMOORS30/sqly/src/docs/documentation.md

 ```
 The name of the database table which this type represents.

-All uses of the table name will be enclosed in quotes.
+The table name will NOT be enclosed in quotes, allowing schemas and even function calls.

+Invalid identifiers must be manually quoted, an alias must not be provided, it will be automatically generated.

 ----
 ```